CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/overview.md

 4. **Azure Machine Learning** is a cloud-based platform that provides tools for building, training, and deploying machine learning models.
 Participants should have a basic understanding of AI and machine learning concepts, such as supervised and unsupervised learning, model training, and evaluation.
 Familiarity with **Azure Machine Learning** will allow participants to integrate AI models with SAP data for predictive analytics, automation, or decision-making processes within SAP systems.
 Experience with setting up Azure ML workspaces, using Jupyter notebooks, or deploying models in Azure will be advantageous.

 5. **Azure Cosmos DB**: is a globally distributed, multi-model database service.
 Participants should have a basic understanding of how **Cosmos DB** works, especially its NoSQL architecture, partitioning, and querying data using SQL-like syntax.
 The lab may involve storing and managing SAP-related unstructured or semi-structured data in **Azure Cosmos DB** to support scalable, high-performance applications that integrate AI-driven insights into business processes.
 Familiarity with working on Cosmos DB’s APIs (such as SQL, MongoDB, or Cassandra) and its integration with AI services is beneficial.

+6. **Power Automate**: Participants should have a basic understanding of workflow automation and process optimization to effectively utilize Power Automate.
+This cloud-based service from Microsoft enables users to automate repetitive tasks and streamline processes across various applications and services without requiring extensive coding knowledge.
+By connecting disparate systems through pre-built or custom workflows, Power Automate helps integrate data, manage approvals, and trigger actions based on specific conditions.
+Its user-friendly interface and extensive library of connectors facilitate seamless automation, enhancing productivity and efficiency by allowing users to focus on higher-value tasks and ensuring consistent execution of routine processes.

 # Getting Started